RequestNetwork/requestNetwork/packages/docs/docs/guides/6-hosting-a-node/2-code.md

 Done!
 Your local Ethereum network is ready for testing.

-## Running the node
+## Running the Request Node

-Now it's time to run the node:
+Now it's time to run the Node:

 ```bash
 cd packages/request-node
 yarn start
 ```

-Your node should be running!
+Your Request Node should be running!
 If you want to run it using a different Ethereum network, mnemonic, or a different IPFS server, you can check out the available options for the node [here](https://github.com/RequestNetwork/requestNetwork/tree/master/packages/request-node#options).

 ### NPX